 A positive LMIA confirms there is a need for a foreign worker to fill the job at hand and that no Canadian worker is available to do the job.

 An LMIA application must be made by an employer.
-Once the LMIA is obtained, it must be sent to the foreign worker to accompany the work permit application.
-The applicant must attach the LMIA to his/her work permit application.
-Generally, a temporary foreign worker will need a work permit AND a positive LMIA in order to work in Canada in a given job.
+Once the LMIA is obtained, it must be sent to the candidate to accompany the work permit application.
+Generally, a temporary foreign worker will need a work permit and a positive LMIA in order to work in Canada.

-The decision on whether or not to issue a positive LMIA is made by Employment and Social Development Canada (ESDC) and then issued to Citizenship and Immigration Canada (CIC).
-CIC will then inform the employer of the final LMIA decision.
-In making an LMIA decision, ESDC will consider several factors including:
+The decision on whether or not to issue a positive LMIA is made by Employment and Social Development Canada (ESDC) and then issued to Immigration, Refugees and Citizenship Canada (IRCC).

-- The availability of Canadian citizens or permanent residents to do the work in question
+- The availability of Canadian citizens or permanent residents to do the job in question.

 LMIA Validity and Duration of Employment

-After a positive LMIA is issued, a temporary foreign worker has six months to use the LMIA to apply for a work permit.
+After a positive LMIA is issued, a temporary foreign worker has six months to use it to apply for a work permit.
 No extensions will be given.
 If the six-month period expires and the foreign worker does not submit a work permit application, a new LMIA application is required.

 - Temporary duration to support a work permit application only.

 - Permanent duration to support a permanent residence application.
 Work permits issued under a permanent duration LMIA will be issued for a maximum period of two years, provided the candidate meets the requirements set out in the LMIA.
 The work permit will not be extended regardless of whether or not a permanent residence application is underway.